0xRushy/infopr3con/README.md

 # InfoPr3con

 InfoPr3con is a command-line tool for analyzing iOS app IPA files to extract and analyze app permissions, API keys, secrets, and App Transport Security settings
+(If you are lazy to use MobSF...
+LOL)

 ## Installation